1988–89 ECHL season

-The 1988–89 ECHL season was the inaugural season of the East Coast Hockey League.
-The leagues first season consisted of five teams in Erie, Pennsylvania, Johnstown, Pennsylvania, Knoxville, Tennessee, Vinton, Virginia and Winston-Salem, North Carolina.
-The 5 teams played 60 games each in the schedule.
+The 1988–89 ECHL season was the inaugural season of the East Coast Hockey League (ECHL).
+The league's first season consisted of five teams in Erie, Pennsylvania, Johnstown, Pennsylvania, Knoxville, Tennessee, Vinton, Virginia and Winston-Salem, North Carolina.
+The five teams played 60 games each in the schedule.
 The Erie Panthers finished first overall in the regular season.
 The Carolina Thunderbirds won the first Riley Cup championship.